 We are exposed to market risk primarily from adverse changes in interest rates, and to a lesser degree commodity prices.
 To minimize this risk, we may periodically use financial instruments, including derivatives.
 All derivative financial instrument transactions must be authorized and executed pursuant to approval by the Board of Directors.
 As a matter of policy, we do not buy or sell financial instruments for speculative or trading purposes, and any such derivative financial instruments are intended to be used to reduce risk by hedging an underlying economic exposure.
-Our objective is to correlate derivative financial instruments are generally offset by reciprocal changes in the value of the underlying economic exposure.
+Our objective is to correlate derivative financial instruments and the underlying exposure being hedged, so that fluctuations in the value of the financial instruments are generally offset by reciprocal changes in the value of the underlying economic exposure.